 Step 3: Go to settings and select “High Quality – unlimited” (fyi, high quality is still a plenty good enough quality to print from.
 Haven’t tried it with a large 8×11 print yet, but everything else has looked pretty good.)

 Step 4: Upload ALL your photos and videos.
 (Google photo will sort them by date, so you may want to check to make sure the files don’t think they are randomly from 1867.
-You can change the date after uploading, but Google will currently only let you do this one photo at a time.
-Very tedious.
-Much easier to mass-change file dates on your computer before you upload.)
+You can change the date after uploading, but it is more convenient to do before hand if you know how.)
 For pictures and videos on your smartphone, simply download and open up the Google photos app!
 It’ll automatically back up all the stuff on your phone!
 Plus, you can access your google photo library from your phone at any time!

 Step 5: Enjoy!
 Besides having all your photos in order at your fingertips, Google photos also has some neat features: you can apply basic edits to your photos, sort them into albums, and (my favorite) check out the auto-made creations.
 When you upload photos, Google will auto-create animated gifs, movie montages, and digital storybooks that you can save and share! (all for free of course!)